arianrhodsandlot/nostalgist/readme.md

 Nostalgist.js is a JavaScript library that allows you to run emulators of retro consoles, like NES and Sega Genesis, within web browsers.

 > ⚠️ Nostalgist.js is for developers.
-If you are a player and prefer playing games you own in browsers, rather than building something with code, you may want to try another open-source project [Retro Assembly](https://github.com/arianrhodsandlot/retro-assembly).
+If you are a player and prefer playing games you own in browsers, rather than building something with code, you may want to try another open-source project [RetroAssembly](https://github.com/arianrhodsandlot/retro-assembly).

 ## A Quick Glance
 <p align="center">